akasha/akasha/README.md

 This capability allows WebIDL or process the WebIDL schemas fetched from the specifications and combine them into a consistent document.

+WebTack also includes tools to fetch data from other locations and combine the data with the WebIDL in processing stages.
+The most significant other data source is the documentation that is scraped from the [MDN](https://developer.mozilla.org/en-US/) website and used to add basic documentation to the WebIDL elements.
+In the near future it is expected that the [browser compatibility data](https://github.com/mdn/browser-compat-data/tree/master/api) will be also be scraped so that browser compatibility data for WebIDL elements can be used in the processing pipeline to influence how artifacts are built.
+Other data from the web specifications could be combined to improve the outputs.
+At the very least, links to the specifications will be added to the WebIDL elements in the future.

 # Contributing

 The project was released as open source so others could benefit from the project.
 We are thankful for any